 The second common reason for not trying meditation is that it seems too difficult, or that it would take too much time.
 These days, it is easier to start a mindfulness practice than ever before.
 There are many apps out there that can guide you through a meditation, and they have options for ones that go from three minutes to a solid hour.
 The app Headspace focuses their practice on ancient history and modern science and has an easy to use three minute meditation for getting started.

 5. Start a Gratefulness Journal

 Keep a small journal on your nightstand where you write three things every day you are grateful for.
 The reminder can help change your perspective through the whole day.

 Everyone needs time for themselves.
 Too often, this advice is written off as being self-indulgent.
 No one is more guilty of this thinking than mothers.
 Parenting Magazine talked to health psychologist Kathleen Kendall-Tackett, Ph.D., who said that twenty minutes of time to yourself a day is essential.

 7. Talk to a Professional

 This may sound like something you’d have to leave the house to do, but not anywhere.
 There are plenty of mental health services where you can now text or email a professional.
+Companies like BetterHelp even offer support online – and yes, it is effective!
 Getting some help when you have a few minutes can make a world of difference.